LBILLOU/JavaScriptRestaurantsSimulation/README.md

 • **Restaurants Scores** :star::star::star:

 	- If client is served 10 minutes before his waiting patience time, the restaurant is given 2 points.
-	- If client is served 5 minutes after his waiting patience time, the restaurant is given no points.
+	- If client is served 5 minutes after his waiting patience time, the restaurant is given no point.
 	- Else if client is served, the restaurant is given 1 point.

 A restaurant's score is defined at the end of the day.
 The points of a restaurant are multiplied by the number of the restaurant's closed hours over a day.